Chapter 1:

 I’ve heard of dark lords splitting their souls and getting revived several times over, but having several dark lords at once!?
 How is the story supposed to progress!?

-“Not sure myself, but I hope things don’t escalate into a full-blown war.
+“Not sure myself, but I hope things don’t escalate into a full-blown war at the Frontier.
 Things are tough as is with the surge in monsters.”

-Asides from the part about the surge in monsters
+Aside from the part about the surge in monsters, the word ‘frontier’ caught my attention.

-Based on classic isekai tropes and settings.
-A place called the Frontier will be highly likely located in an isolated region where local lords are the rulers, not some king or religion.
+Based on classic isekai tropes and settings, a place called the ‘frontier’ is most likely located in an isolated region where local lords are the rulers, not some king or religion.

-Such a place wouldn’t be monitored closely by nations unless some sort of disaster arises like a Monster Stampede in those isekai novels.
+Such a place wouldn’t be monitored closely by other nations, unless some sort of disaster arose.

-If communication doesn’t travel as far or as quickly, then people won’t know me that well.
-Thus, they can’t report me to the Church.
-(I made a mental note to learn more about their identity in the feature.)
+If communication doesn’t travel as far or as quickly out there, then people are less likely to recognize me and report me to the Church.

-Plus, humanity and all the other peaceful citizens of this realm are going to be more concerned about the Demon threat than some rogue Otherworlder.
+Plus, humans and all the other peaceful citizens of this realm are going to be more concerned about the Demon threat than some rogue Otherworlder.

-On another note, since there is a monster problem.
-If I were to use my powers to help out the locals, I might be able to build up a reputation that can shield me from those fanatics.
+On another note, since there is a monster problem, I might be able to build up a reputation that can shield me from those fanatics if I use my powers to help the locals.

-However, for my deeds to be known, I must register as an adventurer.
-Meaning I must find an Adventurer’s Guild in some town.
+However, for my deeds to be known, I must register as an adventurer, which means I must find an Adventurers’ Guild in some town.

 I turn to my trusty former conscript farmer, “Do you mind telling me where the nearest town is?”

-I avoided the word settlement or village, I’m not sure if those levels of civilization are advanced enough to have an Adventurer’s Guild.
+I avoid words like settlement or village as I’m not sure if those levels of civilization are advanced enough to have an Adventurers’ Guild.

 He chuckles, “Seems like the only place for someone in your situation.
 Besides, it’d be a waste not to use those skills of yours.

-I’ll take you to the Guild myself, I have some errands to run in the town anyways.”
+I’ll take you to the Guild myself, I have some errands to run in town anyways.”

-Becoming the enemy of the Church and my first party member is a farmer.
+I have become the enemy of the Church immediately upon landing, and my first party member is a farmer.

 …